Pre-filter capture large particles and protect the inner filter.

 What Is The Function of A Pre-filter

-As the name implies, pre-filter or panel filter is the initial, first-stage filtration in an air purifier.
-It is used to trap unwanted large airborne contaminants from getting pass to the next stage.
+As the name implies, a pre-filter or panel filter is the initial, first-stage filtration in an air purifier.
+It traps unwanted large airborne contaminants from passing through to the next stage.
 Most pre-filter are rated between MERV 1-8 with a filtration efficiency between 20-70%.
 It can capture particles between 3-10 microns.
 This includes dust, hair, debris, insect, and large mold/ pollen.
-If is a carbon pre-filter that comes attached with a carbon sheet, it will even filter out light smoke and odors.
+If a carbon pre-filter comes attached with a carbon sheet, it will even filter out light smoke and odors.

-Another function of pre-filter is to extend the HEPA/ carbon filter lifespan.
-The pre-filter will first block out all the large irritants from the airway.
-This allows the inner filter to be free from dust, hair and other irrelevant particles.
+Another function of the pre-filter is to extend the HEPA/ carbon filter lifespan.
+The pre-filter will first block out all the large irritants from the air.
+This allows the inner filter to be free from dust, hair, and other irrelevant particles.
 The HEPA filter can now concentrate solely on microscopic particles that bypassed the pre-filter.

 Pre-filter VS HEPA Filter

 |20-70% efficiency on particles as small as 3-10 microns.||99.97% efficiency on particles as small as 0.3 microns.|